Our Apartment in Budapest, Cozy and Complete – Full Review

 - Not too clean.
 When we arrived it wasn’t too clean.
 The bathroom and the bedsheets were clean but maybe the floor in the rest of the house could be cleaner.

 Final thoughts on the flat we rented in Budapest

 Among the Budapest apartments for rent that we saw on Booking.com, we chose this one mainly for its position.
 Other reasons were how it was located in the building (not ground floor) and the reviews saying everything worked fine.

 For four nights we paid 207 euro, which is pretty reasonable being in such as great, central location.
 To be honest, apart from the problem of the pests in the bathroom, we enjoyed our stay.
 Among the Budapest holidays apartments, we would recommend this one if it’s your first time in the city and if you are on a budget.

 If you are not confident with the districts and local public transport, you will find this area easy to navigate.
 You can reach many places on foot and the rest by bus, metro and tram.
 Google Maps is your friend.

 If you are travelling on a shoestring, this is also convenient.
-Given the area and the flat, we found the price reasonable.
-Probably you can find cheaper but farther from the city centre and with fewer services.
+Given the area and the flat and since we were looking for affordable accommodation in Budapest, we found the price reasonable.
+Probably you can find it cheaper but farther from the city center and with fewer services.
 Among the Budapest apartments for rent and the hotels in the area, this had competitive rates.

 Going grocery shopping at Aldi and Lidl, you can save on some meals to have at home instead of going to a restaurant.
 Keeping in mind that it’s no luxury, we have no problem in recommending this Budapest accommodation